 Costs: Anywhere from $20 to $140.

 Vaccines have given us some hope that an end to the pandemic is coming.
 But the US keeps hitting grim milestones, including surpassing 800,000 deaths and over 51 million cases.
-Testing can help keep people informed about their health — while also saving lives and helping to prevent the spread of COVID-19.
+Testing can help keep people informed about their health — which could save lives and help prevent the spread of COVID-19.
 Here's where you can find a vax site or testing site near you.

 Skimm'd by Sana Dadani, Macy Alcido, Maria del Carmen Corpus, Maria McCallen, and Kamini Ramdeen

 Sign up for the Daily Skimm email newsletter.